 What are some of the major themes of the life-sized tiger art sculptures?

 Every artist is bringing their own unique vision.
 What's common to all of them is the celebration of the majesty and beauty of tigers, as well as their environmental importance.
-If we save one tiger, we also save 23,000 acres of biodiversity, carbon capturing landscapes.
+If we save one tiger, we also save tens of thousands of hectares of biodiversity, carbon capturing landscapes.
 By losing the tiger, we also lose water resources, local communities lose the ability to plant crops properly, and deforestation takes over.
 Habitats are ravaged by consumerism.
-Saving thousands of acres of carbon capture of biodiversity, that's vitally important on an economic level, but also on a social level.
-It really has a knock-on effect, far wider than just the tiger.
+Saving thousands of acres of carbon capture of biodiversity, that's vitally important on not only an economic level, but also a social level.
+It really has a knock-on effect, reaching far wider than just the tiger.

-Certainly themes of salvation come through, celebrations of their complete majesty and also their beauty.
+Certainly themes of salvation come through in the works, as artists celebrate the tigers' complete majesty and also their beauty.
 They are unbelievably beautiful animals.
-A lot of the artists focused on the stripes, because those are their thumbprints – they’re unique.
+A lot of the artists focused on the stripes, because those are their thumbprints; they’re unique.
 The works marvel at the importance of the tiger across the board in terms of biodiversity, but also as an icon.
 Tigers are on the coat of arms for Singapore, as they are on many flags and products around the world.
-It's a very, very living powerful symbol.
+It's a very, very powerful living symbol.

 What are the ways the public can get involved so that we will be able to see tigers in the wild for many generations?